organicmaps/organicmaps/3party/libtess2/alg_outline.md

 The triangulation itself is not optimized to reduce the number of primitives; we just try to get a reasonable decomposition of the computed triangulation.

+Optionally, it's possible to output a Constrained Delaunay Triangulation.
+This is done by doing a delaunay refinement with the normal triangulation as a basis.
+The Edge Flip algorithm is used, which is guaranteed to terminate in O(n^2).

+Note: We don't use robust predicates to check if edges are locally delaunay, but currently us a naive epsilon of 0.01 radians to ensure termination.